Diving among sea lions in the Sea of Cortez – Mexico

 View itinerary here

-After arriving at La Paz airport, a cab will be waiting to take you directly to Villa Carey.
+Upon arrival at La Paz airport, a cab will be waiting to take you directly to Villa Carey.
 The ride takes about 30 minutes.
-Once you arrive at Villa Carey, you will be warmly welcomed with an authentic Mexican buffet-style breakfast – a warm and flavorful start to your stay.
+Once you arrive at Villa Carey you will receive a warm welcome and have the rest of the day to recover from the trip.

 Day 3 to 9 | 6 days of diving in the Sea of Cortez